Low-Income Home Energy Assistance Program (LIHEAP)

 • Both home owners and renters may qualify

-• Protects qualified applicants from being disconnected from natural gas or electric service during the annual winter moratorium, normally November 1 through April 1.
+• Protects qualified applicants from being disconnected from natural gas or electric service during the annual winter moratorium, November 1 through April 1.
+Must have a heating and/or electric vendor, including an account number for the address you live at to receive the moratorium protection.
+Direct Pay Customers and Propane Customers are not protected from the moratorium.

 What is Required for Program Eligibility?